 The Company holds a 50% interest earn-in right in the Nyngan scandium project in New South Wales, Australia, and it is advancing the project as the manager.
-EMC also owns two other properties: the Fostung tungsten property in the province of Ontario, Canada, and the Carlin vanadium property, in Nevada, USA.
+EMC also owns two other properties: the recently acquired Tørdal scandium property in Southern Norway, and the Carlin vanadium property, in Nevada, USA.
+The company sold its Fostung tungsten property in Ontario, Canada during the quarter.

-The Company acquired rights to various metallurgical patents and know-how as part of the acquisition of The Technology Store ("TTS") during the prior year, which it is utilizing to gain access to a number of specialty metals opportunities.
+The Company acquired rights to metallurgical processing know-how as part of the acquisition of The Technology Store Inc. ("TTS") during the prior year, which it is utilizing to gain access to a number of specialty metals opportunities.

-The Company's focus during the quarter regarding Springer Mine included maintaining that asset on standby mode, and organizing and pursuing the sale process, underway since September 2010.
-The Company also advanced the Nyngan scandium project through metallurgical testing, process definition, and optimization work.
+The Company's focus during the quarter regarding Springer Mine included maintaining that asset on standby mode, and organizing and pursuing a sale process on this asset, underway since September 2010.
+The Company also advanced the Nyngan scandium project through metallurgical testing, process definition, and optimization work, and completed a soil sampling program at the Tørdal scandium property.
 The Company also investigated other specialty metals opportunities.